theta360developers/webapi/README.md

 bundle install
 ```

-To view the documents locally:
+The Gemfile will be saved to the /docs directory.
+To view the documents locally, run the following command while in the /docs directory:

 ```
 bundle exec jekyll serve